 Find your bus ticket to Ho Chi Minh City online:

 There are two kinds of taxis in Ho Chi Minh City.
 The traditional taxis and on-demand ride services like Grab.
 The traditional taxis also have apps for smartphones and hotlines, but you can also wave them down on the streets.
 On-demand rides are growing in popularity because of their competitive fare, especially not during rush hours.
-Some dishonest taxis drivers may also cheat on you for some money.
-Check out our tips to avoid taxis scams in Ho Chi Minh City.
+Some dishonest taxi drivers may also cheat on you for some money.
+Check out our tips to avoid taxi scams in Ho Chi Minh City.

 Pros: comfortable and save you the trouble of finding the places on the map, and the inconvenient of getting lost if you don't have a working data plan on your phone

 Cons: expensive if you make many stops and like cars, you will easily get stuck in traffic

 There are two kinds of motorbike taxis in Ho Chi Minh City.
 The traditional motorbike taxis, or "xe om", are not run by any transportation company but by individuals; you will often see men dressed in green, yellow, or red shirts sitting on their motorbikes at the corner of a street by an electric post or a tree.
 You can go to him and ask for a ride, but remember to tell him your place, ask for the price, and bargain.
 A distance of about 3 km should be VND 30,000.

 The second kind of motorbike taxi is on-demand rides.
 Their service charges are also shown in their apps before you book, so it would be a safer choice if you are not familiar with Ho Chi Minh City streets.
 In a recent update on crimes, the city has reported seeing snatch thieves disguised as Grab or other on-demand drivers, so you will always need to be on alert.

 Pros: sightseeing, short distance to a certain location